-A bilateral income tax treaty exists between the United States and Germany (Treaty).11 The main issues in Topsnik derive from just three provisions in the Treaty, i.e., Article 1, Article 4, and Article 13.
+A bilateral income tax treaty exists between the United States and Germany (Treaty).
+The main issues in Topsnik derive from just three provisions in the Treaty, i.e., Article 1, Article 4, and Article 13.
 These are briefly explained below.

-Article 1 states that the Treaty applies only to persons who are "residents" of Germany and/or the United domicile, residence, place of management, place of incorporation, or any other criterion of a similar nature ...
-"12 In other words, if one is trying to determine whether an individual is a "resident" of Germany for purposes of the Treaty, he must look to local/German law.
+Article 1 states that the Treaty applies only to persons who are "residents" of Germany and/or the United States.

+Article 4(1) defines the concept of a "resident" for Treaty purposes, explaining that this term means "any person, who under the laws of that State, is liable to tax therein by reason of his domicile, residence, place of management, place of incorporation, or any other criterion of a similar nature ...."
+In other words, if one is trying to determine whether an individual is a "resident" of Germany for purposes of the Treaty, he must look to local/German law.
 This concept is emphasized in the Technical Explanation to the Treaty, which contains the following passage: